Academic year 2022/23

 Introduction

-This transparency update adds additional data on monthly apprenticeship starts in the ‘Latest Apprenticeships in year data’ section to cover the period August 2022 to June 2023 (based on data returned by providers in August 2023).
+This release shows full-year data on apprenticeships and traineeships in England for the 2022/23 academic year covering the period August 2022 to July 2023 (based on data returned by providers in October 2023).

 Changes to the structure of the release